VenomzGaming/SP-admin-server/README.md

 # Installation
 1. Clone the repository
-2. Install it under the `addons/source-python/plugins` folder of your game server
+2. Upload it in the root of your game server
 3. Go edit the `permissions.py` file to setup your admins permissions.
 The `admin_config` object is a json object should look like
 ```
 {